 Oh God, we praise you for relationship with you.
 We praise you for the joy and the satisfaction that are found in you, that are found nowhere else in this world.
 We say that together right now, based on Ecclesiastes 2:11, nothing in this world satisfies like you.
 So help us daily to die to ourselves, daily, to turn aside from the pursuits and pleasures and possessions of this world in any way that keeps us from pursuit of you.
 From finding our greatest possession in you.
 From finding our deepest pleasure in you.

-Ecclesiastes 2:11 Praises God for His Work
+Praising God for His Work

 Jesus, we praise you from making this possible.
 Not only now, but for all of eternity.
 For all of our trust in you.
 And God we pray you would help us to proclaim this to others.
 God, we pray, especially on this Easter weekend, that many people would come to know Jesus, they would put their faith in Jesus.
 They would turn aside from the pursuits and possessions and pleasures of this world to find in you the satisfaction of their soul.

 Help us to invite people to come with us to church on Sunday.
 May many people come to know Christ and gospel proclaiming, Bible believing churches here around the world.
 May unreached people who’ve never heard this good news be reached with it.
-God, we pray for the spread of the good news of Good Friday that people might find meaning, purpose, pleasure, and the greatest possession possible in you through the gospel.
+God, we pray for the spread of the good news of Good Friday.
+That people might find meaning, purpose, pleasure, and the greatest possession possible in you through the gospel.
 In Jesus name we pray.
 Amen.